kuontol0987/FishingSocks-DiscordBot/README.md

 # FishingSocks-DiscordBot
 This is a minigame bot for discord.

+# Pre installation
-npm i discord.js.
+npm i discord.js
-npm i mongoose.
+npm i mongoose
-npm i dotenv.
+npm i dotenv